Table of Contents

 8 C F 23

-If we create a stacked bar chart to visualize the points scored by players on each team, ggplot2 will automatically stack the bars in alphabetical order:
+If we proceed directly to create a stacked bar chart to visualize the points scored by players on each team using the position variable for filling, ggplot2 will automatically stack the bars based on the alphabetical order of the position categories (Center, Forward, Guard).
+The following code block demonstrates the initial plotting command:

-To reorder the bars in a specific way, we can convert the position variable to a factor and use the levels argument to specify the order that the bars should be in (from top to bottom) in the stacked bar chart:
+To reorder the bars in a specific way, we can convert the position variable to a factor and use the levels argument to specify the order that the bars should be in (from bottom to top of the stack):

 The following tutorials explain how to perform other common tasks in ggplot2: